minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ### Outdated API documentation

 API documentation could and usually become outdated, because it's not checked by the compiler.
-The developer's task of documenting every method is more than enough than adding and maintaining the `- throws:` documentation.
-Which, do not help too much, due to the fact that following the [Apple Developer Markup Formatting Reference](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html#//apple_ref/doc/uid/TP40016497-CH2-SW1) there's no official way to link from the documentation to the current reference of the throwing type.
-This leads to an undesired dead end, searching in the library for ourselves for the throwing type that the documentation claims that it does.
+Furthermore the`- throws:` documentation does not provide linking to errors ([Apple Developer Markup Formatting Reference](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html#//apple_ref/doc/uid/TP40016497-CH2-SW1)) making it even harder to find the error types in questions.

 Assume some scarce documentation (more thorough documentation is even more likely to get outdated).